 That it’s a summer-only sport.
 You never have to worry about playing in cold, wet weather or going out on dark evenings when you’d rather be indoors!

-Here are some useful links, to help get you started with local martial arts:
+Here are some useful links, to help get you started with local cricket: